 The JFKL General Course is a part-time Japanese language course, usually held on weekday evenings.
-Classes are 2 hours per session and vary from once to twice a week, depending on the course.
+All classes are 1 hour 50 min (including a 10-minute break) once a week.

 2. How old do I have to be in order to apply for the language course?

 Our course content and teaching approaches are more adult-oriented.
 Therefore, you have to be at least 16 years old and above to apply.

 3. How many students can be accepted in each class?

 We could only accommodate up to 16 students per class.
 Therefore, admission into a class will be determined on a first-come-first-served basis, unless stated otherwise.

 All of our Japanese and Malaysian teachers are experienced and well-trained in Japanese language education.

 5. What is the technical requirement for Live Lesson?

 Online live lessons are conducted via Zoom (https://zoom.us/).
 The program will need to be installed for the first time only.
 We use passcode and waiting room functions as security measures while using Zoom.